april-org/april-ann/CHANGELIST.md

 Master branch unstable release
 ------------------------------

+- Dynamic loading of C modules is working now.

 - Added support for GZipped matrices load and save from C++, so functions `matrix.savefile` and `matrix.loadfile` (and its correspondence for complex numbers, double, int32, and char) were removed.
 Methods `matrix.fromFilename`